M Milo

 • Invite and link filtering

-AI chat, configuration controls, optional web search, and operational constraints per server.
+AI chat, config controls, optional web search, per-server constraints.

 • Context isolation between users